derhasi/freistilbox-docs/README.md

 ## Development tools

-To install the necessary Ruby gems, execute the following commands in the source branch:
+To install the necessary Ruby gems, execute the following commands in the `master` branch:

     gem install bundler
     bundle install

 ## Site update

-Make your edits and generate a new website version from the source branch:
+Make your edits and generate a new website version from the `master` branch:

     nanoc

-Second and last, push the updated files in the pages branch to Github:
+Second and last, push the updated files in the `gh-pages` branch to Github:

     cd output
     git add .